vplauzon/azure-training/aks-intro/README.md

 echo "IP:  $ip"
 ```

-(If this doesn't yield an IP, wait 30-60 seconds for the external IP to be provisionned)
+(If this doesn't yield an IP, wait 30-60 seconds for the external IP to be provisioned)

 Let's try the API: